 Billions of dollars are spent each year to help veterans transition out of military service and reintegrate into civilian life.
 Currently, however, there is no evidence-based way to measure what actually improves the health and well-being of veterans.
-The Veterans Metrics Initiative (TVMI), led by the Henry M. Jackson Foundation for the Advancement of Military Medicine’s Center for Public-Private Partnerships (CP3), is addressing this in transformative ways.
+The Veterans Metrics Initiative (TVMI), led by the Henry M. Jackson Foundation for the Advancement of Military Medicine (HJF), is addressing this in transformative ways.

-The Veterans Metrics Initiative (TVMI) is a public-private research partnership managed by CP3.
-Diverse teams of actively engaged experts from industry, academia, veteran advocacy organizations, and government agencies and institutes, work side-by-side to design and conduct translational metrics-related research aimed at ultimately improving the quality of life for service members, veterans, and their families.
+The Veterans Metrics Initiative (TVMI) is a public-private research partnership managed by HJF.
+Diverse teams of actively engaged experts from industry, academia, veteran advocacy organizations, and government agencies and institutes, work side-by-side to design and conduct translational metrics-related research aimed at ultimately improving the well-being of veterans and their families.

 TVMI RESEARCH STUDIES

 TVMI researchers have completed one study known as the Crowd-Sourcing & Data-Visualization Research Project.
 This study used crowd-sourcing and data-visualization techniques to qualitatively analyze the needs of the transitioning military veteran community, based on publically available social media data.
 Currently, TVMI researchers are focusing on a second study called TVMI: Linking Program Components to Post-Military Well-Being.
 This highly collaborative public-private research effort is generating novel information about veterans’ experiences transitioning from military to civilian life, and examining how components of programs they use to assist with their transitions correlate with long-term well-being outcomes across multiple domains.